bighatlevi/leetfest/README.md

 # leetcode
-Collection of completed solutions
+A collection of completed solutions to leetcode probelms in numeric order.

-Created October 2020 during Hacktoberfest to practice open source contribution and improve developer skills using leetcode.
+Created during Hacktoberfest 2020 to practice open source contribution and improve developer skills.